 What else are dandelions good for?

-Dandelion is chock-full of useful constituents that make it a wonderful, and easy-to-find herb that we can gather when needed for:
+Dandelion is chock-full of useful constituents that make it a wonderful, easy-to-find herb that we can gather as needed for:

-- Soothing skin irritations or making into a base for a sore muscle rub due to it’s anti-inflammatory properties
+- Soothing skin irritations or using as a base for a sore muscle rub due to its anti-inflammatory properties

-- Water retention thanks to its diuretic properties
+- Easing water retention thanks to its diuretic properties

-- Skin health thanks to the detoxifying properties of the roots
+- Skin clarity due to the detoxifying properties of the roots

 - Supporting healthy respiratory function during allergy season due to the liver supporting properties of the roots

 - Supporting healthy bowel function due to the bitter components